 |---|---|---|---|

-Yellow gold remains the most popular choice for baby jewelry.
-White gold has established itself as an elegant alternative, especially for little boys.
+Yellow gold remains the most sought-after color for baby jewelry.
+White gold has established itself as an elegant alternative, particularly for baby boys.
 Rose gold dominates for jewelry designed for mothers.

 | You are… | Recommended Jewelry for Baby | Recommended Jewelry for Mom |